-Glucose synthesized during photosynthesis is the precursor of carbohydrates characteristic to plants: sucrose, starch and cellulose, which are not synthesized by animals, with cellulose being the most abundant polysaccharide in Nature.
-Huge quantities of cellulose are produced annually by the vegetable kingdom, not only in growing forests, but also by the plantations intended for harvest.
+Glucose synthesized during photosynthesis is the precursor of carbohydrates characteristic to plants: sucrose, starch and cellulose, which are not synthesized by animals, with cellulose being the most abundant polysaccharide in nature.
+Huge quantities of cellulose are produced annually by the plant kingdom, not only in growing forests, but also by plantations intended for harvest.
 It is estimated that every day plants synthesize 50 kg of cellulose for each human being that exists on the planet (Lehninger, 1989), which, by today's calculations is 350 billion kg of cellulose produced per day.

 From the glucose produced in photosynthesis, plants form numerous other sugars such as maltose, sucrose, fructose, mannose, ribose, arabinose, xylose, and others.
-Carbohydrates are the "sustenance of life" for many organisms, and represent the largest part of the calorie intake of human beings, of the majority of animals and also many micro-organisms.
+Carbohydrates are the "sustenance of life" for many organisms, and represent the largest part of the caloric intake of human beings, of the majority of animals and also of many micro-organisms.

-Carbohydrates also occupy the central position in the metabolism of green plants and other organisms that undergo photosynthesis.
+Carbohydrates also occupy the central position in the metabolism of green plants and other photosynthetic organisms.

 The vast quantities of starch and other carbohydrates produced by photosynthesis are the ultimate source of energy for animals, plants and microbes.
-Thus, we understand the importance of photosynthesis as the primary source of food for the majority of living beings on this planet, and especially the base of the fertility of our soils, since by feeding the community of micro-organisms in the soil with carbon resulting from photosynthesis, we will be creating a virtuous circle, where more fertility produces more biomass, more leaves, more chlorophyll, photosynthesis, more food for the soil, more life in the soil, greater fertility, greater balance of biocenose, healthier plants.
+Thus, we understand the importance of photosynthesis as the primary source of food for the majority of living beings on this planet, and especially the base of the fertility of our soils, since by feeding the community of micro-organisms in the soil with the carbon resulting from photosynthesis, we will be creating a virtuous circle, where more fertility produces more biomass, more leaves, more chlorophyll, more photosynthesis, more food for the soil, more life in the soil, greater fertility, greater balance of biocenose, healthier plants.

-Looking at this virtuous circle, we understand the importance of planting in strata, making the most of all light energy from the sun, making sure that each stratum always has the maximum amount of young biomass.
+Looking at this virtuous circle, we understand the importance of planting in strata, making the most of all the light energy from the sun, making sure that each stratum always has the maximum amount of young biomass.
 And when we connect this to the natural succession of plants, accelerated by means of pruning, we reach the apex of this technology, natural technology created by the planet itself, the maximization of photosynthesis.

 We are, for example, seeking to maximize photosynthesis in a conventional maize (zea mays) plantation, as in image 1.